Ferroelectricity at the Nanoscale

 Collaborators & Students

-Post-docs and Research Associates: Past--Gennady Vizdrik, Alexander Sorokin; Alexander (Sasha) Bune, Hasanein Machlab; Present--Rafal Korlacki, Tim Reece.
+Post-docs and Research Associates: Past -- Rafal Korlacki, Tim Reeced, Gennady Vizdrik, Alexander Sorokin; Alexander (Sasha) Bune, Hasanein Machlab.

-Undergraduate Students: Past--Ben Hage, Travis Johnston, Ben Plowman, Brad Peterson, Neil Bartels, Paul Demmel, Jon Beezley, Matt Poulsen, Steven McNeil, Jennifer Webster, Shawn Pebley, Matt Comstock, Mary Krasovec, Sam Rankin, Rich Ervin
+Undergraduate Students: Present -- Mitch Schmidt, Andy He; Past -- Geena Brown, Susan Cooper, Ben Hage, Travis Johnston, Ben Plowman, Brad Peterson, Neil Bartels, Paul Demmel, Jon Beezley, Matt Poulsen, Steven McNeil, Jennifer Webster, Shawn Pebley, Matt Comstock, Mary Krasovec, Sam Rankin, Rich Ervin.

 Disclaimer: Any opinions, findings, conclusions, or recommendations expressed on this web page are mine and do not necessarily reflect the views of the any other persons, organizations, or artificial intelligences, living or not.